 - Lacking consistency: As with any other challenge you face, creating consistency is key.
 Standardize the technology offered to customers so that execution is consistent, as well as the final product.
 Consistency should be created with technology, whether you develop a sales strategy or utilize ERPs that can create synergy with new products and dealers—consistency is top priority.

 - Never stop growing: As a managed service provider, there are various new avenues to transition into.
 In recent years, Managed IT and telecom have been the best areas in which to expand your service offerings.
 As technology is constantly advancing, new opportunities for service offerings continue to present themselves.
 The ITEX trade show will be expanding on Reseller Automation and Smart Office, the two newest, hottest topics in the industry:

 - Reseller Automation: Designed specifically for Resellers in the Technology and Imaging space to increase service quality, improve delivery, and lower costs.
 Explore how using today’s available reseller tools can streamline business operations to make dealers and VARs more efficient.

 - Smart Office: With Alexa, Siri, Google, and the other automation tools quickly taking over the home, business environments have begun integrating new Smart Office technologies.
-These products help to lower costs, make the office safer, and remotely manageable.
-Our attendees will learn how to integrate these products into their current line-up of technology solutions.
+These products help to lower costs, while making the office safer and remotely manageable.
+Our attendees will learn how to integrate these products into their current lineup of technology solutions.

 As a Managed Service Provider, you are constantly looking for ways to leverage your current resources and offerings to transition into new areas.
 If you want to get ahead of competition, attend the ITEX trade show at the MGM Grand on April 24-25, 2019 to stay ahead on the cutting edge and expand your service offerings.